yao-laboratory/metaIMP/README.md

 Dependencies: Table 1

 Table 5: This table maps the amino acid sequences with their respective mutations in the coding region.
-Dependencies:
+Dependencies: Table 1, Table 4

-Table 6:
+Table 6: This table displays total mutation count for each species.
-Dependencies
+Dependencies: Table 1

-Table 7:
+Table 7:This table consists of the mutations mapped with their EC numbers.
-Dependencies
+Dependencies: Table 1,2,3,

-Table 8:
+Table 8: This table consists of the mutations mapped with their GO numbers.
-Dependencies:
+Dependencies: Table 1,2,3

 ----
 TIPS